ddttom/doc2web/user-manual.md

 - Implements DOCX styling in web-friendly format
 - Linked from the HTML file
 - Includes specific styles for TOC and hierarchical lists
+- Contains detailed styling for leader lines and page number alignment
+- Preserves indentation and formatting for different list levels

 ### Images Folder